apple/swift-argument-parser/Sources/ArgumentParser/Documentation.docc/Articles/DeclaringArguments.md

 }
 ```

-This way any unknown parameters are just omitted.
+This way any unknown parameters are silently captured in the `unknowns` array.

 ```
 % example --flag --verbose --option abc file1.swift
 Verbose: true